 - Set aside an hour every day for revising the portion you covered yesterday.
 Do not dismiss revision, as it is a big part of your preparation.

-- Create mind maps for interlinking topics and concepts that arise in multiple chapters and learn how to apply them.
+- Make use of visual aids such as infographics, videos, and images for interlinking topics and concepts that arise in multiple chapters and learn how to apply them.

 Tips for the exam day

 - Eliminate options for a safe guess.
 This trick works wonders in numerical questions where some options are easily removable at first glance.